AdaCore/training_material/courses/spark_for_ada_programmers/110_advanced_proof_techniques.rst

 * Language Semantics

-   - Between two iterations of the loop, the only information available for variables written to directly in the loop, or through calls inside the loop (including global output variables, and output parameters), and only those, is what the loop invariant mentions.
+   - Between two iterations of the loop, the only information available for variables written to directly in the loop, or through calls inside the loop (including global output variables, and output parameters), is what the loop invariant mentions.

 -------------------------
 Writing Loop Invariants